 You may also use our File Association Fixer to fix the VBS file association and see if that works for you.

-You also .reinstall the program which throws up the error, and see if that makes the error message go away.
+You can also reinstall the program which throws up the error, and see if that makes the error message go away.

 If you receive the error message when you run Outlook, you may Repair Office and see if that helps you.